OpShin/opshin-book/src/language_tour/primitive_types.md

 ## `bytes`

-The `bytes` type in Opshin represents an array/string of bytes.
+The `bytes` type in Opshin represents an array/string of bytes, i.e. it is a list of integers in the range 0-255.
 It's usually called `ByteArray` or `ByteString` in other programming languages.
 You may use it to store raw binary data.